Jamie Roberts: Racing Métro

 In July 2013, he signed for Racing Métro (now known as Racing 92) in the French Top 14.
 Roberts played 16 games and scored once during his first season at the Parisian club, his appearances were restricted by an injury which also caused him to miss the 2013 Autumn series.

 2014 Six Nations

-Wales won 3 games during the 2014 Six Nations Championship with Roberts starting all 5 games.
-Wales victories included a 51-3 thrashing of Scotland in which Roberts scored two tries and a convincing 27–6 victory over France.
+Wales won three games during the 2014 Six Nations Championship with Roberts starting all five games.
+Wales victories included a 51–3 win over Scotland, in which Roberts scored two tries, and a convincing 27–6 victory over France.

-Roberts also played two summer tests for Wales against South Africa, scoring a try in the narrow 31-30 second test defeat in Nelspruit.
+Roberts also played two summer tests for Wales against South Africa, scoring a try in the 31–30 loss in the second test in Nelspruit.

 2014–2015

-Roberts started all 4 games of Wales's 2014 Autumn campaign, including the victories over Fiji and South Africa, earning many plaudits in the process for his strong performances.
+Roberts started all four games of Wales's 2014 Autumn campaign, including the victories over Fiji and South Africa, earning many plaudits in the process for his strong performances.

-He played in all 5 of Wales's 2015 Six Nations games and scored one try.
+He played in all five of Wales's 2015 Six Nations games and scored one try.